 That is because of the sheer magnitude of normal deaths that happen every year, from all causes, and the high proportion of people that have been given the COVID injection.
 If any statistician can find a correlation, good luck to him or her.

 If nobody in the world had been vaccinated, there would still be 57 million people who die every year due to normal causes.

 Now, so far, this "novel" coronavirus has killed about 5.1 million people over the last 22 months.

 The real number, as many of us believe, will be less, due to the incentives given to hospitals and age-care facilities put "COVID" on death certificates, when other normal causes of old-age death are the rule rather than the exception.

-So, assuming the numbers are correct, that translates to, say, a COVID death rate of 2.8 million people per year.
+So, assuming the numbers are correct, that translates to, say, an average reported COVID death rate of 2.6 million people per year.
 That compares to the 57 million people who die every year from normal causes, with or without COVID.